China isn't about to invade Taiwan. But the two sides are on a dangerous path

 Rather than a prelude to an invasion, the increased Chinese flyovers are a symbol of Beijing's frustration and a reminder to Taiwan and the US not to cross China's "red lines," said Bonnie Glaser, director of the Asia Program at the German Marshall Fund of the United States.

-She said those red lines, which if crossed could spark a military escalation from Beijing, include campaigning for formal Taiwan independence or a decision to deploy large numbers of US troops to the island.
+She said those red lines, which if crossed could spark a military